dwurf/presentation-blockchain-data-structures/blockchain-data-structures.rst

 .. image:: timestamp-server.svg

-The shared ledger can be seen as a **series of blocks**, each of which is presented for signature when it is created.
-Each block consists of a **set of transactions** built on the previous set.
+The shared ledger can be seen as a **series of blocks**, each of which is presented for signing when it is created.
+Each block consists of a **set of transactions**, and each block is built on the previous blocks.

-Each block changes the **state of the accounts** by moving money around; we can create the next block by filling it with transactions, and signing it with a Nakamoto signature.
+Each block changes the **state of the accounts** by moving money around.
+We can create the next block by filling it with transactions, and signing it with a Nakamoto signature.

 .. note::
+    I considered these other explanations as well, taken from the SALT whitepaper:
     1. Executive view: A blockchain is a shared decentralized ledger, enabling business disintermediation and trustless interactions, thereby lowering transaction costs
+    2. The IT architect and data management view: A blockchain is a shared append-only distributed database with full replication and a cryptographic transaction permissioning model.

-    2. A blockchain is a peer-to-peer protocol for trust-less  execution  and  recording  of  transactions  secured by asymmetric cryptography in a consistent and immutable chain of blocks – the blockchain developers and technology view.
+    3. The blockchain developers and technology view: A blockchain is a peer-to-peer protocol for trust-less  execution  and  recording  of  transactions  secured by asymmetric cryptography in a consistent and immutable chain of blocks.
-    3. A blockchain is a shared append-only distributed database with full replication and a cryptographic transaction permissioning model – the IT architect and data management view.

 ----